The Mission

-The Zero Waste Textile Initiative (ZWTI) is a sustainability initiative geared towards the collection and redirection of textiles from landfills through creative reuse, recycling, donation, and swap events.
-We launched this initiative with the mission to use our campus as a living laboratory for testing, and implementing solutions for circular, closed-loop textile waste systems.
+The Zero Waste Textile Initiative (ZWTI) is a sustainability initiative geared towards the collection and redirection of textiles from landfills through creative reuse, donation, and swap events.
+On March 4th of 2024, we launched this initiative with the objective of using our campus as a living laboratory for testing, and implementing solutions for circular, closed-loop textile waste systems.

 Iva Jestratijevic, PH.D.